 b. per Hour: This is the most common method when working with a PDC.
 A good faith estimate is given for each phase of the project, the PDC keeps good records of each engineer’s time, and each engineer is billed at a rate commensurate with their skill level.

 c.
 Equity: Some PDCs will exchange equity for work done.
-This can be very effective method for a startup that is pre series A, and needs a MVP in order to complete a series A round.
+This can be a very effective method for a startup that is pre-series A and needs an MVP in order to complete a series A round.
 Typically, this takes the form of a note with interest and unpriced warrants to compensate for the risk.

 5. Combination: Of course, any combination of these methods can be used.
 In fact, it is rare for us to see any one of these methods used exclusively on any one project.
 For small companies, they typically have a few engineers in house to focus on the core technologies, use a few freelancers now and then to fill in gaps, and use a PDC to roll everything into a controlled Master Book with the proper controls and documentation necessary for effective manufacturing and sustaining.

-Feel free to contact me if you would like to discuss how these different payment options may fit within your own situation.
+Feel free to contact us if you would like to discuss how these different payment options may fit within your own situation.